 In the information panel of VOSviewer, information about an item in the currently active map can be shown.
 For example, when one moves the mouse cursor over the label of an item in the main panel, information about the item will be shown in the information panel.
 If item descriptions have been provided (using the description column in a map file; see Section 3.1), the description of the item will be shown.
-If no item descriptions have been provided, the label of the item will be shown along with the number of the cluster to which the item belongs (assuming that items have been assigned to clusters).
+If no item descriptions have been provided, the label of the item will be shown along with the number of the cluster to which the item belongs and the score of the item (assuming that items have been assigned to clusters and that scores have been given to items).